AnasShahab/blood-alert-bd/README.md

 # blood-alert-bd
-An initiative for helping people with blood.
+An initiative for helping people with Blood.